 So, you understand why your reputation management matters so much, and have started internalising feedback by monitoring and responding to your business reviews.

 Sentiment analysis — also referred to as opinion mining or emotion AI — is the process of identifying the opinions or feelings expressed in a piece of text or speech, with the goal of determining if the attitude toward a particular product or business is positive, negative, or neutral.

 Why does sentiment analysis matter in reputation management?
 Because gathering data about how a person feels towards your brand (i.e., what words they used in a tweet, how much stress was in their voice when they asked Siri for your customer service number) can help you respond to queries more effectively and provide a better customer experience.
 It enables you to stay one step ahead when providing happy customers with the right experiences — as well as potentially anticipating negative reviews, and salvaging the brand relationship with disgruntled visitors.
 Sentiment analysis helps you take your understanding of what your customers are saying online to the next level.

-With the right tools, sentiment analysis allows you to analyze customer feedback at scale to better understand how it’s truly impacting your ratings and reviews as a whole.
+With the right tools, sentiment analysis allows you to analyse customer feedback at scale to better understand how it's truly impacting your ratings and reviews as a whole.

 Know how you stack up when it comes to the competition.

 Understanding your online reputation and review performance relative to your competitors is crucial to winning and maintaining business.